mozilla-services/autograph/docs/architecture.rst

 each is allowed to use.

-When processing a new request, autograph first verifies the validity of the authorization header against the users it known about, then it checks the nonce of the header against a local cache, and finally it verifies the authenticated user is permitted to use the requested signer.
+When processing a new request, autograph first verifies the validity of the authorization header against the users it knows about, then checks the nonce of the header against a local cache, and finally verifies the authenticated user is permitted to use the requested signer.
 Should all these steps succeed, the signing request is passed along to a signer.